zac-k/phase-ret-dl/README.md

 It also works fine on my other system (Core i5-2500K @4.2GHz, 8GB DDR3) at about the same speed, but the RAM maxes out and it starts using virtual memory, which makes the PC largely unusable for other purposes while it's running.

 GPU compute was unusable due to the relatively small amount of VRAM on my card, and I suggest making sure you have enough VRAM for your purposes before going to the trouble of installing tensorflow-gpu, CUDA, and CuDNN, if you don't already have them.

+I am running this using python 3.6.0.

 # Parameters